Category: Encyclopedia of the Eye

 PTOSIS

 Abnormal down of the upper eyelid due to damage of the third brain nerve.
-Types: Acquired ptosis: this includes ptosis which occur in the elderly, as a consequence of neurological disease or CNS diseases (eg myasthenia gravis), as a result of central bleeding (eg diabetics).
-Acquired ptosis also includes ptosis caused by trauma, due […]
+Types: Acquired ptosis: this includes ptosis which occur in the elderly, as a consequence of […]

 Read more »